jpwogaman/template.io/README.md

 ## 3. Setup Open Stage Control
 Download and launch [**Open Stage Control**](https://github.com/jean-emmanuel/open-stage-control.git).
 Add the locations for the **template-io-workfile.json** and the **template-io-custom-module.js** files in the 'load' and 'custom-module' inputs, respectively.

-Add the MIDI ports for that we created above by pasting the following into the MIDI input:
+Add the MIDI ports that we created above by pasting the following into the MIDI input:
 ```JS
 OSC1:null,OSC1 OSC2:OSC2,OSC2 OSC3:OSC3,OSC3 OSC4:null,OSC4
 ```